umakossiooo/osm_city_pipeline/README.md

 # View robot on street
 gz sim worlds/robot_center.sdf

-# Or use the launch script
-./scripts/launch_gazebo.sh worlds/bari_world.sdf

 ### 4. Sync with Ackermann Vehicle Stack

 When `../ackermann-vehicle-gzsim-ros2` is present (and mounted in the Docker